Make the most of your time in college and follow the action steps outlined below to achieve your career goals.

 - Gain practical experience by getting a summer job or internship related to your potential major or career interests.
 Sign in to Handshake for job and internship postings, on and off campus.

 - Sophomores: Making Decisions

 - Choose your major and narrow down your career direction.
-Visit a career counselor to discuss your major and career goals.
+Visit a career coach to discuss your major and career goals.